Nauset Marsh Trail Footbridge Temporary Closure After Labor Day

-Beach entrance fees are collected from late June through early September when lifeguards are on duty, and on weekends/holidays from Memorial Day to the end of September. $15 is the daily vehicle fee, $3 for pedestrians, bicyclists and motorcycles. $45 purchases a pass good for a calendar year fee season.
+Beach entrance fees are collected from late June through early September when lifeguards are on duty, and on weekends/holidays from Memorial Day to the end of September. $15 is the daily vehicle fee, $3 for pedestrians and bicyclists, and $5 for motorcycles. $45 purchases a pass good for a calendar year fee season.
 Cape Cod National Seashore passes are usually available at visitor centers starting Memorial Day, and at fee booths when they are open.
 The Interagency Annual pass ($80) may be purchased at Salt Pond Visitor Center year round, and at Province Lands Visitor Center daily from Memorial Day weekend through Labor Day weekend.

 Link here to information about the "America the Beautiful" National Parks and Federal Recreational Lands Pass.